 This Issue Note (IN) discusses the treatment of negative equity positions in macroeconomic statistics.
-It follows up on the discussions that took place in the October 2023 meetings of the Advisory Expert Group on National Accounts (AEG) and the IMF Committee on Balance of Payments Statistics (the Committee).
+It follows up on the discussions that took place in the October 2023 meetings of the Advisory Expert Group on National Accounts and the IMF Committee on Balance of Payments Statistics.
 In these meetings, members of both groups agreed that negative equity positions may be recorded for unlimited liability entities, but they did not reach a conclusion on the recording of negative equity positions for limited liability entities.
 This IN recommends allowing the recording of negative equity positions as the default option and only zeroing out negative equity positions in specific cases where liability is strictly limited.
 In this regard, "strictly limited liability" is referring to a situation where the shareholder and its affiliates would not suffer any other direct economic losses than the existing equity investment and would not be likely to assume any new financial obligations in the event of bankruptcy or termination of the entity.
 As part of this recommendation, negative direct investment equity positions should generally not be zeroed out, and negative equity positions in public corporations should never be zeroed out to avoid situations where governments could hide fiscal vulnerabilities.
 This principle also applies to the central bank in all economies, no matter who the formal owner is, since the government is likely to step in and bail out a failing central bank to avoid far-reaching economic disruptions.
 Compilers are encouraged to show negative equity positions as supplementary 'of which' items under equity assets and liabilities.
-In the joint February 2024 AEG/Committee meeting, a majority of members supported the recommendation to allow the recording of negative equity positions as the default option and zeroing out only in specific cases where liability is strictly limited.